luyadev/luya/docs/guide/ngrest-plugins.md

 });
 ```

+> If your code depends on an external library (which is loaded trough bower for example), you have to push this dependency into the zaa LUYA admin variable: `angular.module("zaa").requires.push('ui.tinymce');`.
+Afterwards the `ui.tinymce` (in this example) can be used in side your directive.

 Now in order to use the custom `TestPlugin` in your [NgRest config model](ngrest-model.md) you can define an extra field which takes care of getting (list) and setting (update/create) the value in your `admin\ngrest\base\Model` ActiveRecord class model.

 ```php